-AustralianSuper makes voting decisions with the aim of enhancing members' investment outcomes by producing outcomes that create and/or enhance long-term company value.
+AustralianSuper makes voting decisions with the aim of producing outcomes that support investment value for members.
 We consider resolutions on their merits through the members' best financial interest lens.
 The fundamental resolutions at an Annual General Meeting are director elections and in some markets, including Australia, approval of the remuneration report.
 The following sections outline the principles guiding AustralianSuper's voting on these issues.